 4. Retarget your customers with offers they’re already interested in

 According to Spiralytics, only 2% of shoppers convert on their first visit to an online store.
 To prevent these hot leads from slipping through the cracks altogether, combine your CRM platform with social media and tracked links to present your leads with offers they’ve already shown interest in by creating a Facebook retargeting campaign.

 Retargeting gives you the power to track site visitors who don’t take a desired action, such as filling out a form, requesting a consultation or purchasing a product, and continue to nurture them over time with Facebook ads.

 5. Identify and acknowledge your top customers

 Your top customers already love your brand, so why not take the time to identify and thank them?
-According to a study by Advisor Impact, “83% of satisfied customers say they would be more than willing to refer your company to friends, colleagues and industry peers,” so making the effort to strengthen that relationship will make them feel good and open the door to opportunities for you.
+According to Bloomtools, 68% of people stop shopping with businesses because they feel that the company does not care about their patronage.
+Making the effort to strengthen that relationship will make customers feel good and open the door to opportunities for you.

 Because CRM platforms keep all your customer data in one place, you can quickly and easily identify these top customers by comparing your contacts’ CLV (customer lifetime value), which is the amount they’ve spent with your company over time.
 Once you’ve identified these top customers, add them to a referral campaign that offers a reward for every new customer brought in.